dzackgarza/Notes/Talks/Math Subject GRE/Slides.md

 $$

 <!-- slide vertical=true -->
-## Tangent Planes and Linear Approximations to a Surface
+## Tangent Planes and Linear Approximations
 Let $S$ be a surface.
 - Need a point $\vector{p} \in S$ and a normal $\vector{n}$.
 By cases:
 	- $f(x,y, z) = 0$